 Marriages don't break; they slowly erode and starve to death.

-Over the past thirty years four thousand couples have explained to me why they are ending their marriages.
-This large sample offers a window into why marriages fail Perhaps it also suggests some warning signs for couples to consider.
+Over the past 30 years, 4,000 couples have explained to me why they are ending their marriages.
+This large sample offers a window into why marriages fail.
+Perhaps it also suggests some warning signs for couples to consider.

 I'm enough of an optimist that I can't believe that so many of them had it wrong to begin with.
 Undoubtedly, some of them simply made a mistake in choosing their spouses and should have called a halt before they ever said, "I do."
 But most of them were about as right as anyone can be who doesn't have psychic powers.
 So something had to go wrong along the way that distracted them from their mutual enchantment with each other.

 I suspect that it didn't happen all at once.
 When I listen to people's stories, it seems as if that lovely sense of enchantment was not wiped away by a single mortal blow but rather was nibbled into oblivion by a thousand little oversights and omissions.
 Along the way, the relationship got buried and lost in a pile of distractions.
 The imperatives of one or two careers didn't help.
 The hundreds of carpool obligations to endless soccer games, skating practices, tutoring appointments and the innumerable other forms of "enrichment" that we have conjured for our children all contributed.
 Making sure that the kids had the best schools, the best teachers and the best lessons.
 Making sure that every homework assignment qualified for a Pulitzer.
 Making sure that the boss knows that you work late every evening and will always go the extra mile for the company.
 (America is the only modern country in which the average work-week is actually increasing.
 It's the only country in which the pernicious concept of 24/7 sends a not-so-subtle message about where your priorities better be if you want to get promoted.)